lucaspcamargo/qt-sonic/README.md

 ## Features

-* Original physics recoded from scratch using the [Sonic Physics Guide](https://info.sonicretro.org/Sonic_Physics_Guide) from the Sonic retro community.
+* Original physics recoded from scratch using the [Sonic Physics Guide](https://info.sonicretro.org/Sonic_Physics_Guide) from the Sonic Retro community.
     * They were not kept exactly the same, though!
 Everything was made to work in floating point, with real raycasting and iterative physics steps.
 Values were recalculated to have the same effects but now work in various framerates in the same way.
     * Box2D is used for level geometry and raycasting.